GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

    functions for bold programmers.

 ..
 [2]
-   Currently, only C/C++ and Matlab are being tested.
+   Currently, C/C++, FORTRAN, Matlab and Julia are being tested.

 ..
 [3]
    At the moment, GMT does not have native support for 3-D grids.